jaanekaraster/30-day-map-challenge-24/README.md

 | 28   | 28-Nov-24  | **The blue planet**| Map oceans, rivers, and lakes, focusing on water bodies. 🌊🐋 |
 | 29   | 29-Nov-24  | **Overture**      | Use data from the Overture Maps Foundation to showcase new open geospatial datasets. 🌍📊 |
 | 30   | 30-Nov-24  | **The final map** | End the challenge with a map of your choice, showcasing your creativity and growth. 🎉🌐 |

-Each day presents a unique opportunity to explore different aspects of map-making.
-Whether you’re a beginner or an experienced cartographer, join us for 30 days of mapping inspiration and creativity!

-Happy Mapping! 📍🗺️🌍